mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

   on disk has a non-trivial in-memory footprint that also affects garbage collection times.
   <br/>Increase this if the memory pressure from the number of sstables in the system becomes too high.
   <br/>The default value is 1 GiB.
 * **base_shard_count**.
 The minimum number of shards $b$, used for levels with the smallest density.
 This gives the minimum compaction concurrency for the lowest levels.
 A low number would result in larger L0 sstables but may limit the overall maximum write throughput (as every piece of data has to go through L0).
   <br/>The default value is 4 (1 for system tables, or when multiple data locations are defined).
 * **expired_sstable_check_frequency_seconds**.
 Determines how often to check for expired SSTables.
   <br/>The default value is 10 minutes.

 In **cassandra.yaml**:

 * **concurrent_compactors**.
 The number of compaction threads available.
 Set this to a large number, at minimum the number of expected levels of the compaction hierarchy to make sure that each level is given a dedicated compaction thread.
 This will avoid latency spikes caused by lower levels of the compaction hierarchy not getting a chance to run.

+[^1]: Note: in addition to TRANSITIVE, "overlap inclusion methods" of NONE and SINGLE are also implemented for
+    experimentation, but they are not recommended for the UCS sharding scheme.